 Today’s complex and global financial world requires sophisticated solutions from competent, ethical advisors in retail and institutional capacities.
 For more than 28 years, CIMA® certification has represented these virtues and helped advisors demonstrate professionalism in their investment management roles.
-In April 2011, CIMA certification gained additional credibility when it was the first credential to earned third-party accreditation by American National Standards Institute (ANSI).
-This accreditation distinguishes CIMA certification as one of a handful of financial services certification in the United States to meet international standards (ISO 17024) for personnel certification.
+In April 2011, CIMA certification gained additional credibility when it earned third-party accreditation by American National Standards Institute (ANSI).
+This accreditation distinguishes CIMA certification as the only financial services certification in the United States to meet international standards (ISO 17024) for personnel certification.

-Watch Investments & Wealth Institute staff and volunteers explain the importance of ANSI accreditation of CIMA certification.
+Watch the Institute staff and volunteers explain the importance of ANSI accreditation of CIMA certification.

 Among the hundreds of financial certifications and certificates currently offered in the marketplace, few meet national/international standards, raising concerns about consumer protections.
 Competency-based certifications that meet stringent global standards with third-party accreditation provide stakeholders with the confidence that those holding the certification have the necessary expertise.
 In the U.S. today, several federal agencies including the Department of Defense, Department of Energy, FDA, and OSHA rely on American National Standards Institute (ANSI) accreditation to identify credible certifications.

 ANSI is a private non-profit organization that facilitates standardization and conformity assessment activities in the United States.
 The Institute oversees the creation, promulgation, and use of thousands of standards, guidelines, and conformance measures that directly impact businesses and consumers in nearly every industry.
 ANSI also provides third-party accreditation of organizations that certify that products, processes, personnel, services, systems, and certificate programs meet recognized international standards.
 The CIMA certification earned accreditation under ANSI’s personnel certification program.